Locations:

 And it wasn’t until 2016 that the NIH passed a policy stating sex was a biological variable that needed to be factored into studies of both animals and humans.
 This meant that biological sex differences needed to be considered from the earliest stages of developing research questions and designing studies, all the way through analyzing the results and reporting on published work.

-Translation: The NIH determined the sex you’re assigned at birth has a direct impact on your overall health and, therefore, should be taken into consideration when we make decisions about how we develop and advance medical treatments.
+Translation: The NIH determined that sex has a direct impact on your overall health and, therefore, should be taken into consideration when we make decisions about how we develop and advance medical treatments.

-And yet, research continues to show that women and people assigned female at birth (AFAB) are still underrepresented in the earliest phases of clinical trials, where men make up 64.1% of the subjects studied.
+And yet, research shows that women are still underrepresented in the earliest phases of clinical trials, where men make up 64.1% of the subjects studied.

 “Women are just the tip of the iceberg,” says Dr. Ferrando.
-“Ethnic minorities, individuals of color, are really underrepresented in research.
-A lot of studies also exclude individuals who are trying to conceive or have the potential to become pregnant.”
+“Ethnic minorities and individuals of color are really underrepresented in research, too.
+A lot of studies also exclude those who are trying to conceive or have the potential to become pregnant.”

 How sex impacts your health outcomes

-“We know physiologically, biologic females and biologic males are different in some respects,” says Dr. Ferrando.
+“We know physiologically, females and males are different in some respects,” says Dr. Ferrando.

-For example, women and people AFAB have an increased risk of breast cancer and Alzheimer’s disease when compared to men and people assigned male at birth (AMAB).
-Other conditions that affect women and people AFAB differently include:
+For example, women have an increased risk of breast cancer and Alzheimer’s disease compared to men.
+Other conditions that affect women differently include:

 One 2019 study of 6.9 million Danish people found that women were diagnosed much later than men for more than 700 conditions.
-On average, researchers found that women were diagnosed with cancer two-and-a-half years later in life than men with the same diagnosis.
-And for metabolic diseases like diabetes, women received a diagnosis four-and-a-half years later than men.
+On average, women were diagnosed with cancer two-and-a-half years later in life than men with the same diagnosis.
+And for metabolic diseases like diabetes, women received a diagnosis four-and-a-half years later.

 The researchers couldn’t determine the direct cause for any delay in diagnosis, and the study looked only at people who were hospitalized who had access to a single-payer healthcare system.
 But we know that women, especially women of color, have a long history of dealing with healthcare disparities, leading to an increase in undiagnosed or misdiagnosed conditions.